izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Tutorials/RemoteCompilation.md

 ## Introduction

 Horde implements a platform for generic remote execution workloads, allowing clients to leverage idle CPU cycles on other machines to accelerate workloads that would otherwise be executed locally.
-Horde's remote execution platform allows issuing explicit commands to remote agents sequentially, such as "upload these files", "run this process", "send these files back", and so on.
+With Horde's remote execution platform, you can issue explicit commands to remote agents sequentially, such as "upload these files", "run this process", "send these files back", and so on.

-**Unreal Build Accelerator** is a tool that implements lightweight virtualization for third party programs (such as C++ compilers), allowing it to run on a remote machine - requesting information from the initiating machine as it's required.
+**Unreal Build Accelerator** is a tool that implements lightweight virtualization for third-party programs (such as C++ compilers), allowing it to run on a remote machine - requesting information from the initiating machine as required.
 The remotely executed process behaves as if it's executing on the local machine, seeing the same view of the file system and so on, and files are transferred to and from the remote machine behind the scenes as necessary.

-Unreal Build Tool can use Unreal Build Accelerator together with Horde to offload build tasks to connected agents, spreading the workload over multiple machines.
+Unreal Build Tool can use Unreal Build Accelerator with Horde to offload build tasks to connected agents, spreading the workload over multiple machines.

 ## Prerequisites

-* Horde Server and one or more Horde Agents (see [Getting Started: Install Horde](InstallHorde.md))
+* Horde Server and one or more Horde Agents (see [Getting Started: Install Horde](InstallHorde.md)).
 * A workstation with a UE project under development.
 * Network connectivity between your workstation and Horde Agents on port range 7000-7010.